jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 <!-- /TOC -->

-*The postman collection (filename postman.json) for the CLI service module can be accessed [here](https://github.com/FRINXio/cli-units/tree/master/postman).
-The collection contains pre-configured REST calls for mounting and interacting with devices, which can be edited for your use (by changing IP addresses, port numbers etc).
-We refer to the postman collections in the usage section below*
+*The postman.json Postman collection for the CLI service module can be accessed [here](https://github.com/FRINXio/cli-units/tree/master/postman).
+It contains several pre-configured REST calls for mounting and interacting with devices, which can be edited for your use (by changing IP addresses, port numbers etc).
+It also contains several **environment files** with preconfigured variables whose values you can update within Postman (by clicking on the cog icon near the top-right of Postman).
+We refer to the postman collection in the usage section below*

 **Postman can be downloaded for free [here](https://www.getpostman.com/postman)**